paresh795/twitter_x_ai_agent/README.md

 # Twitter/X AI Agent 🤖

-An intelligent Twitter bot that generates and posts tweets using AI, with scheduling capabilities and style matching based on reference tweets.
+An intelligent Twitter bot that generates and posts tweets using AI in the user's writing style and personality, with scheduling capabilities and style matching based on reference tweets.

 ## Features